 How long does it take to learn SQL?

-If you already understand other languages and coding principles?
-If you already know your stuff, then SQL is considered easy to pick up, and it can be learned within a couple of weeks.
+Already a dab hand at languages and coding principles?
+If you already know your stuff, then SQL is considered easy to pick up and can be learned in just a couple of weeks.
 However, if you are new to coding, it can take a little longer.
 Practice makes perfect!

 Learn to code